Study MBBS in China

 • Passport

-• 12th mark sheet
+• 12th mark sheet and NEET score (for Indian students)

 • Medical report